Muts256/Incident-Response/Script-Execution-Attack.md

 ![image alt](https://github.com/Muts256/SNC-Public/blob/c7aedabd3a0bcbeb395401acd2f0bb9b8e11c80b/Images/Atomic-Red-Team/At12.png)

-There was connection according to the logs.
+According to the logs, there was no connection.

 ---